Abingdon Historic District – Abingdon, Virginia

 Abingdon became a major distribution point for mail and supplies on “The Great Road West”.
 The town also became know for its love of the arts.
 Concerts, operatic performances, and theater all became an important part of life in early Abingdon.
 The affinity for the arts survives today, as modern amenities flourish alongside venerable antiquities.

 1. 208 W. Main St. – Fields-Penn 1860 House Museum.
 Abingdon in the early 1830s was a genteel community of women and men, the descendants of those who first explored, settled, and made their fortunes in the Virginia wilderness.
 Their prosperity continued until the outbreak of the War Between the States and homes like the Fields-Penn House (1858) are typical of the pre-war era.
-Built by a building contractor by the name of James Fields, the restored house is now owned by the Town of Abingdon and is a Museum House.
+James Fields, a building contractor who also operated a brick kiln and factory, built the house in 1858.
+The house is an attractive blend of Greek revival details, such as the horizontal lintels above the windows and the side-and-transom light doorway, and the Italianate features, such as the shallow hipped roof and the deeply bracketed cornice.
+A second owner was George E. Penn, who came to Abingdon from Danville as a tobacco merchant, but later became a lawyer.
+The Town of Abingdon has recently done extensive renovations and opened the house as the town’s Visitors Center.

 2. 150 W. Main St. – General Francis Preston House/Martha Washington Inn.
 In 1832, the original and center portion of the complex that now houses the Martha Washington Inn was built as a private residence for General Francis Preston and his wife.
-In 1858 the home was sold for $21,000 and became Martha Washington College in 1860.
-During this period the college also served as a Civil War hospital.
-In 1935, it was opened as a hotel.
+The McCabe Lodge No. 56, Independent Order of Odd Fellows decided in 1853 to establish a women’s college named after Martha Washington.
+The Holston Conference of the Methodist Church assumed control of the project by 1858.
+That same year the conference purchased the Gen. Francis Preston House for $21,000, to house the college.
+In 1860 the first classes were held at Martha Washington College.
+During the Civil War the college served as a hospital.
+Several additions were made to the college’s main building over the next 70 years.
+The school merged with the nearby Emory & Henry College in 1918.
+In 1921 Martha Washington became a junior college and closed in 1931.
+In 1935, the former main college building was converted into the Martha Washington Inn.
 Throughout the years, and a succession of owners, it has evolved into the lovely and gracious Inn you see today.

 3. Barter Stage II.
 Formerly known as The Barter Playhouse, this building was built in 1831 as a Methodist Protestant Church which had separated from the Methodist Episcopal Church.